How to Handle Web Table in Selenium

 Step 4 – Add the Succeeding Child Elements Using the Appropriate Predicates

-The next element we need to access is the second <td>.
-Applying the principles we have learned from steps 2 and 3, we will finalize our XPath code to be like the one shown below.
+The next element we need is the second <td>.
+Applying the rules from Steps 2 and 3, we arrive at the XPath shown below.

 Web Table in Selenium using Xpath

-Now that we have the correct XPath locator, we can already access the cell that we wanted to and obtain its inner text using the code below.
-It assumes that you have saved the HTML code above as “newhtml.html” within your C Drive.
+Now that we have the correct XPath locator, we can access the cell and read its inner text using the code below.
+This assumes you have saved the HTML page as “newhtml.html” inside your C drive.

 Web Table in Selenium using Xpath